 Thursday -Epiphany themes- water, -seas, rivers, lakes , information and media,

 “US right-wing groups with links to big oil are desperate to stop action against the climate crisis.
-Now they are trying to extend their reach into UK political debate.”
-A registered UK charity, the GWPF is one of the most vocal groups in British politics opposing the government’s ‘net zero’ plans and has been at the forefront of recent calls to restart fracking.
-The Tufton Street-based group’s trustees include former chancellor Nigel Lawson and Steve Baker, who leads the ‘Net Zero Scrutiny’ group of backbench Tory MPs and was recently criticised for sharing a paper by the group that denied the climate crisis…Of the £1.45m that the GWPF has received in charitable donations since 2017, at least 45% has come from the US….Craig Mackinlay and Steve Baker, the MPs leading the group, are regularly quoted on press releases from Net Zero Watch and have repeated some of its lines on the economic cost of net zero word-for-word.
-Read More
+Now they are trying to extend their reach into UK political debate.” … £1.45m that the GWPF has received in charitable donations since 2017… 45% has come from the US….Craig Mackinlay and Steve Baker, the MPs leading the group, are regularly quoted on press releases … Read More

-Friday -Lent, Cross – The powers that be; governance, provisioning, forests, harms …
+Friday -Lent, Cross – The powers; governance, provisioning, forests, harms

-Vanuatu called on other nations to join them in establishing a Fossil Fuel Non-Proliferation Treaty, a proposed international mechanism that aims to explicitly address the source of 86% of CO2 emissions that cause climate change: fossil fuels.
-The President of Vanuatu His Excellency Nikenike Vurobaravu made the historic call on the floor of the UN General Assembly, making Vanuatu the first nation-state to call for an international mechanism to stop the expansion of all new fossil fuel projects, and manage a global just transition away from coal, oil and gas.
+Vanuatu called on other nations to join them in establishing a Fossil Fuel Non-Proliferation Treaty, a proposed international mechanism that aims to explicitly address the source of 86% of CO2 emissions that cause climate change: fossil fuels. … call for an international mechanism to stop the expansion of all new fossil fuel projects, and manage a global just transition away from coal, oil and gas.

-In the 1970s it looked as if Nepal’s forests were going to be lost entirely.
-They have recovered spectacularly, a result of switching from government management to community control.
+Nepal’s forests were going to be lost entirely… recovered spectacularly, …switching from government management to community control.
 The Verge has the story.
-(A good reminder that the choice between government control and privatisation is a false binary, and the best solutions are often the democratic and inclusive ones in the middle.)
 It’s not a one-off either, as studies are validating similar approaches in Brazil.

 Saturday -Saints – activists, scientists